-On a web page, you may find text, a link to other pages, and advertisments.
+On a web page, you may find text, a link to other pages, and advertisements.
 Those links to other pages have URLs that point to pages with useful information to be crawled and archived.
 The advertisement might be an image with an embedded tracking URL.
-When a web crawling program follows the advertisemen’s tracking URL, it is brought to another Web page, quite possibly located on a different Web server.
+When a web crawling program follows the advertisement’s tracking URL, it is brought to another Web page, quite possibly located on a different Web server.

-A crawler requests the web page from the server hosting it, and is provided the HTML from the page.
+A crawler requests the web page from the server hosting it and is provided the HTML from the page.
 It parses through the HTML, and extracts a list of all the URLs from the page, and stores them.
 It then issues a “refresh” command for a new copy of the page, after a minute or so (the patent filing tells us that “while one minute has been found to give the best results, any length of time may be used.”

 In one embodiment, all links that appear in both of the consecutive crawls of the same page are marked as suitable for crawling and inclusion in an index, and are indeed crawled.

 Instead of comparing all links on future crawls of a page, it might be easier to only view parts of pages where transient links were found on previous crawls.
 The patent describes how it might break down the page into parts:

 One approach for the identification of portions of HTML can be performed using Document Object Model Tree (DOM) decomposition.
 A DOM tree is a representation of a portion of HTML using a tree of HTML tags where group tags like <table> have sub-tree tags <tr> and in turn </tr><tr> tags have leaf tags <td>.